 - Potential lost financial support if it caused the divorce.

-Punitive damages are considered punishment against the defendant for their intentional, malicious actions in carrying out the affair.
-These are awarded at the discretion of the court based on the reprehensible nature of the conduct.
+Punitive damages were considered punishment against the defendant for their intentional, malicious actions in carrying out the affair.
+These were awarded at the discretion of the court based on the reprehensible nature of the conduct.

-Punitive damage awards are often higher than compensatory awards in successful alienation of affections cases.
+Punitive damage awards were often higher than compensatory awards in successful alienation of affections cases.

 Challenges in Proving a Claim

-While Alabama's homewrecker law provides civil recourse for wronged spouses, actually proving an alienation of affections claim at trial and recovering damages is extremely difficult in most cases.
+While Alabama's homewrecker law provided civil recourse for wronged spouses, actually proving an alienation of affections claim at trial and recovering damages was extremely difficult in most cases.

-One of the biggest hurdles is demonstrating that the affair partner not only knew about the marriage but that they intentionally set out to cause alienation between the couple.
+One of the biggest hurdles was demonstrating that the affair partner not only knew about the marriage but that they intentionally set out to cause alienation between the couple.

-Simply having an affair, even if the person knew their partner was married, may not be enough if their intent was not aimed at breaking up the marriage itself.
+Simply having an affair, even if the person knew their partner was married, may not have been enough if their intent was not aimed at breaking up the marriage itself.

-The spouse who was cheated on must prove actual financial losses occurred specifically due to the breakdown of the marriage caused by the affair.
+The spouse who was cheated on must have proven actual financial losses occurred specifically due to the breakdown of the marriage caused by the affair.

-Such financial losses include loss of household assistance or potential future income if the higher-earning spouse leaves, which can be quite speculative at times.
+Such financial losses included loss of household assistance or potential future income if the higher-earning spouse leaves, which can be quite speculative at times.

 There's also the reality that marriages often end due to many complex factors over time beyond infidelity.
 Isolating the role of the affair itself versus existing marital issues and alienation that predated the affair poses a major challenge.

-Additionally, the public and embarrassing nature of dredging up all the personal details of the marriage and affair during a civil trial can be a strong deterrent for many potential plaintiffs.
+Additionally, the public and embarrassing nature of dredging up all the personal details of the marriage and affair during a civil trial was a strong deterrent for many potential plaintiffs.

 Next Steps

-If you find yourself in the unfortunate situation of being the wronged spouse in an adulterous relationship that led to divorce or alienation of affections within your marriage, consulting with an experienced family law attorney should be your first step.
+While Alabama no longer enforces its homewrecker law, if you find yourself in the unfortunate situation of being the wronged spouse in an adulterous relationship that led to divorce, consulting with an experienced family law attorney should be your first step.

-They can evaluate the specifics of your situation and determine if an alienation claim may be viable.
+They can evaluate the specifics of your situation and determine the best path forward.

-Having legal counsel provide an honest assessment of your chances based on the evidence can help you decide if it's worth pursuing.
+Having legal counsel provide an honest assessment of your chances based on the evidence can help you decide what's worth pursuing.

-If you need assistance exploring your legal options regarding Alabama's alienation of affections law, the experienced divorce attorneys at Baxley Maniscalco can provide the trusted advice and representation you need.
+If you need assistance exploring your legal options for divorce, the experienced divorce attorneys at Baxley Maniscalco can provide the trusted advice and representation you need.

 We understand the emotional pain caused by adultery and will fight to help you receive justice and fair compensation.